Sex shop, cinema and entertainment venue licence

 However, the right to appeal does not apply where the licence was refused on the grounds that:

-Please contact South Bucks District Council in the first instance. (see below).
+Please contact Chiltern District Council in the first instance. (see below).

 King George V Road